New-Zealand-Cadet-Forces/gsmeac/GSMEACguide.md

 *  From the script screen, scroll down and select the edit button.
 *  You will be returned to the form screen where you can edit the text.
 *  When you are finished editing click submit again.
 *  If you wish to save these changes, follow the instructions for saving, above.
-To overwrite the existing saved orders, simply enter the same name as the orders you wish to overwrite. **Warning** If you save over another set of orders by mistake there is no way to undo and the original orders will be lost.
+To overwrite the existing saved orders, simply enter the same name as the orders you wish to overwrite. **!Warning!** *If you save over another set of orders by mistake there is no way to undo and the original orders will be lost.*

 #### To delete saved orders
 *  Select the open button from any screen (as described above).
 *  Select the orders you wish to delete.
-*  Select the delete button. **Warning** This action can not be undone.
+*  Select the delete button. **!Warning!** *This action can not be undone.*
 *  You will be taken back to the blank form screen in order to complete the delete.

 ### Starting a new set of orders